Paul R. Ehrlich: The Population Bomb (1968)

 Ehrlich has proposed different solutions to the problem of overpopulation.
 In The Population Bomb he wrote, "We must have population control at home, hopefully through a system of incentives and penalties, but by compulsion if voluntary methods fail.
 We must use our political power to push other countries into programs which combine agricultural development and population control."
 Voluntary measures he has endorsed include the easiest possible availability of birth control and abortion.
-In 1967, he went so far as to insist that countries such as India be allowed to starve, while aid would only be given to those countries that were not considered to be "hopeless".